micropython/micropython/README.md

     $ ./micropython
     >>> list(5 * x + y for x in range(10) for y in [4, 2, 1])

+Learn about command-line options (in particular, how to increase heap size which may be needed for larger applications):

+    $ ./micropython --help

 Run complete testsuite:

     $ make test